Human Insights Driven Latent Space for Different Driving Perspectives: A Unified Encoder for Efficient Multi-Task Inference: Abstract

 \section{Abstract}

 Autonomous driving systems require a comprehensive understanding of the environment, achieved by extracting visual features essential for perception, planning, and control.
 However, models trained solely on single-task objectives or generic datasets often lack the contextual information needed for robust performance in complex driving scenarios.
-In this work, we propose a unified encoder trained on multiple computer vision tasks crucial for urban driving, including depth, pose, and 3D scene flow estimation, as well as semantic, instance, panoptic, and motion segmentation.
-By integrating these diverse visual cues—similar to human perceptual mechanisms—the encoder captures rich features that enhance navigation-related predictions.
-We evaluate the model on steering estimation as a downstream task, leveraging its dense latent space.
-To ensure efficient multi-task learning, we introduce a multi-scale feature network for pose estimation and apply knowledge distillation from a multi-backbone teacher model.
-Our findings highlight two key findings: (1) the unified encoder achieves competitive performance across all visual perception tasks, demonstrating strong generalization capabilities; and (2) for steering estimation, the frozen unified encoder—leveraging dense latent representations—outperforms both its fine-tuned counterpart and the same frozen model pretrained on generic datasets like ImageNet.
-These results underline the significance of task-specific visual features and demonstrate the promise of multi-task learning in advancing autonomous driving systems.
-More details and the pretrained model are available at \href{https://hi-computervision.github.io/uni-encoder/}{\textnormal{\textit{https://hi-computervision.github.io/uni-encoder/}}}.
+In this work, we present a unified encoder trained across a diverse set of computer vision tasks essential for urban driving, including depth estimation, pose estimation, 3D scene flow estimation, and semantic, instance, panoptic, and motion segmentation.
+This single-encoder approach not only integrates these complementary visual cues, inspired by the diversity of visual cues used in human driving perception, but also enables a compact and inference-efficient model that embeds a rich, navigation-relevant latent space.
+Indeed, the unified encoder learns to embed multi-task knowledge into a shared representation, allowing for better downstream task adaptation, particularly for steering estimation.
+To ensure the efficient learning across tasks within a unified encoder, we propose a multi-scale pose decoder and employ knowledge distillation from a multi-backbone teacher model.
+Our experiments demonstrate that (1) the unified encoder achieves strong generalization across all visual tasks, comparable to state-of-the-art dedicated models, and (2) its frozen latent representations significantly outperform both fine-tuned models and ImageNet-pretrained baselines for steering estimation.
+These results underscore how multi-task feature learning, inspired by the diversity of perceptual cues used in human driving, offers an efficient and context-rich foundation for autonomous driving systems.